-We have a structured risk management program that takes care to manage the itineraries and logistics of students’ daily activities in order to protect and enhance the student experience.
-Our small number of programs enables us to provide detailed attention to each one.
-We tailor our risk management system to the specific needs of each of our field stations enabling us to adapt to the dynamic changes of the natural and political world to both prevent and respond to risk quickly and soundly.
+SFS has a structured risk management program that takes care to manage the itineraries and logistics of students’ daily activities.
+Our small number of programs enables us to provide detailed attention to each one, and we tailor our risk management system to the specific needs of each of our field stations.
+This enables us to adapt to the dynamic changes of the natural and political world to both prevent and respond to risk quickly and soundly.

 While on-program, we do encourage students to ‘disconnect’ from their devices and social media platforms in order to fully experience their time abroad.